kubernetes-retired/heapster/docs/standalone.md

 ### Test it out
 If you got debug information as before, means that the heapster is working normally.You can test it by calling its [RESTful API](https://github.com/kubernetes/heapster/blob/master/docs/model.md).
-You can use some restful tools to test, or just run a `curl` command (_ heapster implements gzip encoding, so we need add gunzip in command "curl"_).
+You can use some restful tools to test, or just run a `curl` command.

 	curl http://0.0.0.0:8082/api/v1/model/stats/